Frinton-On-Sea Town Sign

 a.
 Shops

 As is the case in many other small towns in this country, shopkeepers in Frinton-on-Sea are experiencing difficulties and many small shops have closed recently.
-The Frinton Residents' Association feels very strongly that efforts should be made to retain our local shops and, therefore, are asking everyone to support the local Chamber of Commerce Campaign entitled 'Support Your Local Business'.
+The Frinton Residents' Association feels very strongly that efforts should be made to retain our local shops and, therefore, are asking everyone to shop locally whenever possible.
+We also now have a new Frinton Businesses Group who are trying to encourage visitors by organising street parties, etc. The one to celebrate the Queen's 90th Birthday was a great success.

 b.
 Regeneration Project

 This was an Essex County Council initiative which again was supported by The Frinton Residents' Association.
 After public consultation, the first phase of the project was completed in May 2010; this included improvements to underground services where work was undertaken by National Grid, and the replacement of trees.
 The second phase began at the end of January 2011 and was completed at the end of June 2011.
 The official Opening Ceremony which included unveiling a stone at the end of Harold Grove, took place on 4 July 2011.
-This phase included new paving, more effective street lighting, installation of traffic throats to slow traffic and assist pedestrians when crossing the road, new rubbish bins, etc. The final task was the re-surfacing of the road in the shopping area and an additional area at the end of Fourth Avenue (not part of the original project) has now also been re-surfaced.
-The Association is now asking for clearer signage at the Co-op end of Connaught Avenue, indicating that commercial vehicles and coaches should turn left into Queens Road rather than proceed down Connaught Avenue.
-Also discussions are now taking place on licensing arrangements for street furniture, etc, on the pavements in Connaught Avenue to ensure that there is sufficient space available for pedestrians, in particular those who are blind.
+This phase included new paving, more effective street lighting, installation of traffic throats to slow traffic and assist pedestrians when crossing the road, new rubbish bins, etc. The final task was the re-surfacing of the road in the shopping area and an additional area at the end of Fourth Avenue (not part of the original project) has now also been achieved.

-The aim was to revitalise this shopping street, and although there was some disruption while the works were carried out, the Association believes that the final result has justified the inconvenience.
+The aim of the Re-generation Project was to revitalise this shopping street, and although there was some disruption while the works were carried out, the Association believes that the final result has justified the inconvenience involved.

 c.
 Bye-laws on pavement selling and delivery vehicles